Shaker Cabinets: Your Hardware Placement Guide

 Or rather than installing two separate pull handles or knobs, you can use one oversized pull handle.
 The pull should be at least ⅓ of the cabinet width to ⅔ of the cabinet width or greater.

-Make the Hardware Placement Easy
+3. Make Hardware Placement Easy

 Installing hardware on Shaker cabinets does not need to be difficult and time-consuming.
 Anyone can install cabinet hardware accurately and within seconds with the right high-quality tool.
-Our Cabinet Hardware Jigs are built specifically for hardware placement and our included Shaker Drawer Front Spacers (patent pending) give you the stability you need to drill into recessed panels.
+Our Cabinet Hardware Jigs are built specifically for hardware placement and our included Shaker Drawer Front Spacers (Patent Pending) give you the stability you need to drill into recessed panels.

 How Can I Get the Shaker Drawer Handles Placed on the Inset?